zdravkov/kendo-docs/api/mobile/view.md

     </div>

     <script>
     new kendo.mobile.Application();
     </script>

 ### title `String`

-The text to display in the navbar title (if present) and the browser title.
+The text to display in the NavBar title (if present) and the browser title.

 #### Example